-Anonymous asked: arent you ever afraid that people will steal your ideas for video games? youre always posting them on the internet so some one could just come and steal it. if i were you i wouldnt be sharing this stuff until i actually made the game.
+Anonymous said: arent you ever afraid that people will steal your ideas for video games? youre always posting them on the internet so some one could just come and steal it. if i were you i wouldnt be sharing this stuff until i actually made the game.

 Well really, this could boil down to one of two things: somebody looks at my stuff, takes what they like, and uses it to build off on their own thing, or somebody scans through all of my stuff, copy-and-pastes, and goes on from there.